dankovacek/distribution_estimation/README.md

-# Edit and Publish

-This notebook is maintained at [https://github.com/dankovacek/distribution_estimation](https://github.com/dankovacek/distribution_estimation).
+# Flow Distribution Estimation in Ungauged Basins

+Code and notebooks for comparing (log-normal) parametric, k-nearest neighbour, and neural-network methods for daily streamflow distribution estimation (e.g., flow duration curves) in ungauged basins.

 The book can be viewed on the web at [https://dankovacek.github.io/distribution_estimation](https://dankovacek.github.io/distribution_estimation)

+## Edit and Publish

-To build the book:
+To build the book locally:

 ```
 >jupyter-book build distribution_estimation/